tbaro19/ICAT/README.md

-# Attacking Vision-Language Models with Quality-Diversity Algorithms
+# Quality-Diversity Optimization for Diverse Black-box Attacks on Image Captioning Models

 Adversarial attack framework for Vision-Language Models (BLIP-2, PaliGemma, Moondream2) using Quality-Diversity optimization to find diverse perturbations that degrade caption quality.